pste/jap/README.md

 $.fn.jap.defaults
 ```
 They are:
-- buttonSize (default: 30): the size of the jap controls
+- buttonSize (default: 30): the px size of the jap controls
 - formatTitle (default: function(src, metadata) { return src; }): it is the formatting function for the song title.
 It is
 used by the playlist and the "now playing" scrolling view
 - layout (default: a html table): it is the container for each control of the jap